 Red Box – Flexible Plastic Packaging

 Flexible plastic packaging can be put in the Red Box for curbside collection.
-If you don’t have a Red Box, you can order one online or pick one up at the Maple Ridge Recycling Depot.
+If you don’t have a Red Box, you can pick one up at the Maple Ridge Recycling Depot.

 Please clean & rinse everything first!